abelsj60/my-site/app/data/reveries/06-17-19-private-methods.md

 But not for everyone.

 I recently [ran into a discussion](https://www.crockford.com/code.html) that said JavaScript developers shouldn't use the underscore because it looks amateurish.
 The reason is that it doesn't work.
 Not really.
 JavaScript doesn't care if I break the promise and use "_path" outside the Location class.
-Apparently, some langauges do.
+Apparently, some languages do.

-To be clear, JavaScript's loosy goosy nature doesn't really bother me.
+To be clear, JavaScript's loosey-goosey nature doesn't really bother me.

 But, what if most developers are underscore haters?